lucee/lucee-docs/docs/03.reference/01.functions/max/function.md

     - number
 ---

-Determines the greater of two numbers.
+Returns the greater of two numbers.